-I love sesame in all forms, whether it be in seeds, oils, pastes, body lotions, face masks, etc. While mulling over whether to order General Tso’s or sesame chicken from Chinese take-out the other night, I decided to go with the former and save the sesame for sweet, as in those crunchy honey sesame candies I’m sure you’ve all had at some point in your lives.
+I love sesame in all forms, whether it be in seeds, oils, pastes, body lotions, face masks, etc. While mulling over whether to order General Cho’s (Tso’s..whatever) or sesame chicken from Chinese take-out the other night, I decided to go with the former and save the sesame for sweet, as in those crunchy honey sesame candies I’m sure you’ve all had at some point in your lives.

 I started surfing the web to find a good recipe for those yummy treats, my most fond memory being grabbing handfuls and handfuls of them from the jar they were kept in at a local penny candy store when I was a child.
-So, about 5 billion results for this candy came up, but the first one to catch my eye was actually a cookie at Epicurious.com.
+About 5 billion results for this candy came up, but the first one to catch my eye was actually a cookie at Epicurious.com.
 Remember, it had to be a simple recipe I could fit into my 1980’s hand me down electric fondue pot, since I still can’t stand at the stove and cook, and this one fit the bill.
 OK, now we’re making cookies..or are we??

 The candies may not be pretty, and most would think they’re some kind of black licorice, but they’re really, really tasty!